dsccommunity/dsccommunity.org/content/blog/converting-to-pester5-from-the-trenches.md

   - When using for example `New-InvalidOperationException` the expected message no longer compares correctly since the error message contain `'System.InvalidOperationException: error message'`.
-It can be solved by using wildcard as previous mentioned, but it can also be solved by adding the test helper function [`Get-InvalidOperationRecord`](https://github.com/dsccommunity/SqlServerDsc/blob/7f14116514f2cfbe103d85d509ba0f74780fbe80/tests/TestHelpers/CommonTestHelper.psm1#L421-L468).
+It can be solved by using wildcard as previously mentioned, but it can also be solved by adding the test helper function [`Get-InvalidOperationRecord`](https://github.com/dsccommunity/SqlServerDsc/blob/7f14116514f2cfbe103d85d509ba0f74780fbe80/tests/TestHelpers/CommonTestHelper.psm1#L421-L468).
     Using this helper function will return the the same error message and no wildcard is needed.